united-security-providers/usp-core-waap-killercoda/usp-core-waap-intro/step2/info.md

 ![kubernetes ingress / svc / pod](./kubernetes_ingress_svc_pod.png)

-> &#128270; For this demo setup we are using a simple port-forward instead of an ingress resource.
+> &#128270; For this demo setup we are using a simple node-port setup instead of an ingress resource.

 ### Verify the USP Core WAAP operator is installed and ready